 Is the UK ready to go electric?

-While a lot can happen in the next few years, let’s not underestimate what a challenge this could be.
-The UK’s charging infrastructure still has hurdles to overcome, even if it has come on leaps and bounds.
+A lot can happen in the next few years, but let’s not underestimate what a challenge this could be.
+The UK’s charging infrastructure still has lots of hurdles to overcome, even if it has progressed in leaps and bounds.
 Hopefully, with continued investment from government, car manufacturers and charging providers, it will continue to expand and improve.

 For the majority of users, charging at home overnight will remain the best bet.
 The expansion of a network of rapid chargers, meanwhile, will accommodate those who don’t have somewhere to charge at home, or those undertaking long journeys.
 We’re cautiously optimistic that this network will be massively improved by the time the ban comes into force.
-Even if that is in 2035.
+Whether it’s in 2030 or 2035.

 What about commercial vehicles?

-It looks as though this ban will extend to vans and pickup trucks weighing under 3.5 tonnes (3.5t or 3,500kg) as well as passenger cars.
-This will be particularly concerning for businesses.
+The government hasn’t yet given us a clear indication on whether the ban will extend to vans and pickup trucks weighing under 3.5 tonnes (3.5t or 3,500kg) as well as passenger cars.
+If it does, it will be particularly concerning for businesses.

-A viable long-distance zero-emission light commercial vehicle (LCV) has not yet hit the market, with current electric vans suitable only for short journeys with modest payloads.
+A viable long-distance zero-emission light commercial vehicle (LCV) has not yet hit the market.
+Most current electric vans are suitable only for short journeys with modest payloads.

-The ban is now less than a decade off, so we’ll have to live in hope that van manufacturers can provide a solution to this within the timeframe.
-But when we spoke to senior management working in this area at Ford vans recently, they did not seem to think this was very feasible.
+The ban is now less than a decade away, so we’ll have to live in hope that van manufacturers can provide a solution to this within the timeframe.
+But when we spoke to senior management working in this area at Ford vans, they did not seem to think this was very feasible.

 Is hydrogen a viable option?